Lu-Luo/Lu-Luo.github.io/_pages/cv.md

 Education
 ======
 * B.S. in School of Life Sciences, Peking University, 2011
-* Ph.D in School of Psychological and Cognitive Sciences, Peking University, 2018
+* Ph.D. in School of Psychological and Cognitive Sciences, Peking University, 2018

 Work experience
 ======